How a child feels about their body can affect their mental health.

 It’s no surprise that mass media and social media can affect everything from the products we buy, to our perception of beauty and body image.
 Unfortunately, children and adolescents are most vulnerable to the unrealistic expectations portrayed by the media.
 Children are exposed to thousands of messages every day about how to look and who to be.

-As social media continues to play a major role in our society, talking to your child about body positivity is more important than ever - and it’s not just a topic for girls.
-Boys struggle with body image too.
+As social media continues to play a major role in our society, talking to your child about body positivity is more important than ever and impacts individuals of all genders.

 What Is Body Positivity?

-Body positivity, broadly, is about loving yourself and others regardless of physical appearance.
-It’s about encouraging self-positivity, acceptance and health.
-Body positivity takes the focus away from looks, and identifies people by their strengths and non-physical characteristics.
+Body positivity is about loving yourself and others regardless of physical appearance.
+It encourages self-positivity, acceptance and health.
+Body positivity takes the focus away from looks and identifies people by their strengths and non-physical characteristics.

-Why Is Body Positivity Important for Boys, Too?
+Why Is Body Positivity Important for All Kids?

 What Should Parents Stress When Talking About Body Positivity with Their Child?